 Travellers often seek unique locations and landscapes worth visiting and photographing.
 The ancient history, natural wonders and detailed architecture make Iran a dream destination many people tend to underestimate.
 Luckily, the global rise in social media blogging and tourism content creation has brought awareness to world travellers and photographers, when it comes to choosing picture-perfect locations.
-Below is a list of top ten hot spots in Iran worth visiting and capturing with your camera.
+Below is a list of the top ten hot spots in Iran worth visiting and capturing with your camera.

 The Azadi Tower (Freedom Tower) is the western gateway of Tehran, a marble structure built in the late 1960s.
-The 45m tall Azadi Tower has been the most famous landmark of Tehran same to what Eiffle Tower is to Paris.
+The 45m tall Azadi Tower has been the most famous landmark of Tehran same as what Eiffel Tower is to Paris.
 This architectural masterpiece stands in the middle of a square with the same name and hosts a complex of museums.
-The modernity of this structure surrounded by a luscious green park and gives a unique frame from each angle and side.
+The modernity of this structure is surrounded by a luscious green park and gives a unique frame from each angle and side.
 Capture the view of snow-capped Alborz mountains in the backdrop which creates a picture-perfect shot for Tehran visitors.

 The mysterious ancient village of Kandovan is located near the big city of Tabriz.
 The entire village is covered with cave-like dwellings carved out of mountains.
-This 13th century rocky village in Iran resembles Cappadocia in Turkey.
+This 13th-century rocky village in Iran resembles Cappadocia in Turkey.
 The vibrant exhibition of inhabited rocky houses formed by volcano eruptions creates a remarkable architecture that makes Kandovan a wonder in Iran.
 The beauty of the village creates glorious opportunities for photographers to take advantage of.

 A traditional Iranian bathhouse built in the 16th century, Sultan Amir Ahmad Bathhouse is a hidden gem in an old alleyway in the city of Kashan.
 The combination of turquoise blue and gold tile-work, arch-like ceilings, eye-catching mosaics and traditional paintings on the walls are striking features of Persian architecture.
-The pool in the centre of the main hall reflects on the meditative ambience.
+The pool in the centre of the main hall reflects the meditative ambience.
 Don't miss climbing up the stairs to the famous rooftop of the bathhouse.
 There are multiple domes scattered all across the roof that contain convex glasses, to provide enough lighting to the bathhouse.
 From atop, you can get a great panoramic shot of Kashan.

 Registered in the list of UNESCO World Heritage to define a dreamy alive oasis in the heart of the desert lands.
-Yazd connects the blue sky to the roofed narrow alleyways and tall earthen wind-towers.
+Yazd connects the blue sky to the roofed narrow alleyways and tall earthen wind towers.
 For the beauty observers, this peaceful, free destination is a must-see location in the central plateau.
-Catch the sight of the sunset over one of the rooftop cafes in Yazd and picture the moment of the sun's farewell when it gets to fade in the flat horizon.
-Step into the khaki alleys, listen to the wind's melody being whispered in the curves of alleyways.
+Catch the sight of the sunset over one of the rooftop cafes in Yazd and picture the moment of the sun's farewell when it gets to fade into the flat horizon.
+Step into the khaki alleys, and listen to the wind's melody being whispered in the curves of alleyways.
 People like to call this city a wonderland for photographers.